kobusjoubert/oanda_api_v20/README.md

 ## Exceptions

+A `OandaApiV20::ParseError` will be raised when a response from the Oanda API is malformed.

 A `OandaApiV20::RequestError` will be raised when a request to the Oanda API failed for any reason.

-You can access the original exception:
+You can access the original exception in a `OandaApiV20::RequestError`:

 ```ruby
 begin